eugeneloza/castle-editor-tutorial/README.md

 </sounds>
 ```

-This means, that when we call sound named `"click"` from the game it will randomly play any of the sound that we've specified as `target`s here.
+This means, that when we call sound named `"click"` from the game `SoundEngine` will randomly play any of the sound that we've specified as `target`s here.

 ### Accelerate and Game Over sounds